 Frequently asked questions about the exemption for congestion tax in Backa, Gothenburg

 Here we have gathered some of the most common questions and answers regarding the exemption.

 The exemption applies in the Backa area and Pay Stations 17-21, or in other words on the access and exit roads between Backa and the E6 highway north of Tingstad.

-The proposal involves the erection of new road gantries, referred to as control points, west of Backa if the exemption is to work.
 The fundamental principle is for Pay Stations 17-21 to be exempted from congestion tax but for through-traffic to be taxed.
-Only those road users who pass a control point before or after one of these pay stations within 30 minutes will be taxed.
+Only those road users who pass a control point (west of Backa) before or after one of these pay stations within 30 minutes will be taxed.